 - Bake at 350°F for 30 minutes until golden and heated through.

-Pro Tip: If you like a more cohesive stuffing, add an egg or two to bind the ingredients together.
+💡 Pro Tip: If you like a more cohesive stuffing, add an egg or two to bind the ingredients together.

 3. Creamy Mashed Potatoes

 Who doesn’t love a bowl of buttery mashed potatoes?
 However, peeling and mashing potatoes on Thanksgiving Day can add stress and mess!
-You can make these up to two days ahead, store them in the fridge, and reheat then serve.
+You can make these up to two days ahead, store them in the fridge, and reheat to serve.

 Ingredients:

-Yukon Gold potatoes, 5 lbs, peeled and cubed
+- 5 lbs Yukon Gold potatoes, peeled and cubed

-Butter, 1/2 cup
+- 1/2 cup butter

-1 cup half-and-half or milk
+- 1 cup half-and-half or milk

-Salt and pepper, to taste
+- Salt and pepper, to taste

-Make-Ahead Instructions:
+Instructions:

 - Store in an airtight container in the fridge until ready to serve.